github/GitHub-for-Startups-HQ/Partner Assets.md

 - Must be Series A or earlier, new to GitHub Enterprise, and a portfolio company.

 Questions?
 Reach the GitHub startup team at [startups@github.com](startups.github.com)

+**How we bring startups into GitHub for Startups:**
+1. Share your unique partner link provided in your partnership welcome email.
+2. Startup application is responded to in 1-2 days.
+3. If eligible, they’re welcomed into our program.

 </details>